What is reflow soldering?

 Reflow Soldering Common Problems and Their Causes

 Reflow soldering requires extensive consideration of the key factors.
-Although there are many different issues that can appear, we review some of them to illustrate some occasional results.
+Although many different issues can appear, we review some of them to illustrate some occasional results.

-Outgassing- Non-hermetic, epoxy-based packages used by a number of component designs are featuring a microporous structure that may act as a moisture residual trap.
-While the components are designed and constructed to operate reliably in accordance with their specifications, some outgassing and fast moisture evaporation can occur during the high-temperature board mounting process.
+Outgassing- Non-hermetic, epoxy-based packages used by several component designs feature a microporous structure that may act as a moisture residual trap.
+While the components are designed and constructed to operate reliably by their specifications, some outgassing and fast moisture evaporation can occur during the high-temperature board mounting process.

 Components displacement– During reflow soldering, some components may disconnect from their pads.
 The component’s displacement is often caused by changes in surface tension during the thermal flow.
 Here are some other factors that contribute to this problem: